 Laniakea – Hawaiian for immeasurable heavens – celebrates the connection between humans and the stars, the intimate and the infinite in the super-clusters of deep space.
 Film projections and live musicians are intertwined through shared imagery that includes the Pipa or Chinese Lute, a trajectory of human figures journeying in space, and active threads of light appear as diagrammatic trajectories of line that suggest molecular, cellular and cosmic space in constant momentum.

 Bonshek envisages the music as a dance of dynamic energy and reverberant stillness, a giant heartbeat that connects the audience to the infinite.
-She conceives of the music as gapped clusters of live and electronically processed sound that will be drawn together and torn apart in an aural evocation of the velocity of stars over time.
+She imagines the music as gapped clusters of live and electronically processed sound that will be drawn together and torn apart in an aural evocation of the velocity of stars over time.
 Before there was matter, there was sound in the form of the big bang.
 Our universe actually started with a song.
 What is the sound of the universe singing?